skapral/puzzlerbot/README.md

 from conventions, used in GitHub (Markdown).
 It makes the puzzle hard, almost impossible, to format properly both in documentation and in GitHub Markdown.

-`@puzzlerbot`'s approach is to scan for puzzles in GitHub comments after the issue or pull request is closed.
-Github comments tend to be more stable than the code base, they may exist when even no code is written yet.
+`@puzzlerbot`'s approach is to scan for puzzles in issues or pull requests comments after the issue or pull request is closed.
+Comments tend to be more stable than the code base, they may exist when even no code is written yet, and they are rarely changed.

-@todo #8 Describe how to properly place puzzles so that puzzler bot discovers them.

 ## Principles: